splanck/vc/docs/preprocessor.md

 compiler aborts preprocessing with an error message as soon as this depth is reached.

+File inclusion works the same way and may recurse when headers themselves contain `#include` directives.
+To guard against unbounded recursion the preprocessor enforces a maximum include depth of 20 files.
+If this limit is exceeded the build stops with an "Include depth limit exceeded" error.

 Conditional expressions in `#if` directives are parsed by the small recursive descent parser in `preproc_expr.c`.
 The `defined` operator queries the current macro table so feature tests work as expected.